 In May 2019, we issued an aggregate of 11,500,000 founder shares to our sponsor for an aggregate purchase price of \$25,000 in cash, or approximately \$0.002 per share.
 In June 2019, our sponsor transferred 25,000 founder shares to each of Ms. Rosenfeld and Messrs.
 Klein, Blaylock and Schena, our independent directors.
 These 100,000 shares shall not be subject to forfeiture in the event the underwriters' overallotment option is not exercised.
-The number of founder shares upon completion of this offering.
+The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares upon completion of this offering.
 If we increase or decrease the size of the offering, we will effect a stock dividend or a share contribution back to capital or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the consummation of the offering in such amount as to maintain the ownership of our initial stockholders at 20.0% of the issued and outstanding shares of our common stock upon the consummation of this offering.
 Up to 1,500,000 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
 The founder shares (including the Class A common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.